aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 ### Exception handling

-You might want to handle an exception outside your route like custom validation errors or anything that warrants a different response (status code, headers, body).

 You can use `exception_handler` decorator with any Python exception.
+This allows you to handle a common exception outside your route, for example validation errors.

 === "app.py"